okeeffed/developer-notes/manual/Web/Web-Concepts.md

 - Service worker is a programmable network proxy, allowing you to control how network requests from your page are handled.
 - It's terminated when not in use, and restarted when it's next needed, so you cannot rely on global state within a service worker's onfetch and onmessage handlers.
 If there is information that you need to persist and reuse across restarts, service workers do have access to the IndexedDB API.
 - Service workers make extensive use of promises.

+### Preload vs Prefetch

+Preload resources you have high-confidence will be used in the current page.
+Prefetch resources likely to be used for future navigations across multiple navigation boundaries.